-- Identifying barriers to attendance - Appropriate connections to Community Based Supports - Adjusting the student's program. - Providing more individualized instruction. - Assisting the student to obtain supplementary services that may eliminate or ameliorate the causes of the absences. - Imposing other corrective actions that are deemed appropriate.
+- Adjusting the student's program. - Providing more individualized instruction. - Transferring student to another school if space is available. - Assisting the student to obtain supplementary services that may eliminate or ameliorate the causes of the absences. - Imposing other corrective actions that are deemed appropriate.